-BUMPERS indicate your ALLIANCE.
-Each ROBOT must be able to display red or blue BUMPERS to reflect their ALLIANCE color, as assigned in the MATCH schedule distributed at the event (as described in Section 10.1 MATCH Schedules).
-BUMPER markings visible when installed on the ROBOT, other than the following, are prohibited:

-A. those required per R406,

-- B. hook-and-loop tape, snap fasteners, or functional equivalents backed by the hard parts of the BUMPER. - C. solid white FIRST logos between $4\frac{3}{4}$ in. (~12 cm) and $5\frac{1}{4}$ in. wide (~13 cm) (i.e. comparable to those available in the CRESCENDO Virtual Kit), and - D. narrow areas of underlying fabric exposed at seams, corners, or folds.

-The FRAME PERIMETER facing surfaces of BUMPERS are not "displayed" and thus this rule does not apply.

-- Team number on BUMPERS.
-Team numbers must be displayed and positioned on the BUMPERS such that an observer walking around the perimeter of the ROBOT can unambiguously tell the team's number from any point of view, from as far as approximately 60 ft.
-(1829 cm), and meet the following additional criteria: - A. consist of only white Arabic numerals at least 4 in. (\sim 11 cm) high, at least 1⁄2 in. (\sim 13 mm) in stroke width,
+- R411 BUMPERS indicate your ALLIANCE.
+Each ROBOT must be able to display red or blue BUMPER covers to reflect their ALLIANCE color, as assigned in the MATCH schedule distributed at the event (as described in section 10.1 MATCH Schedules).
+Contrasting markings on outward, upward, or downward facing surfaces of the BUMPER cover, other than the following, are prohibited: - A. those required per R412, - B. hook-and-loop tape, snap fasteners, or functional equivalents backed by the hard parts of the BUMPER, - C. solid white FIRST logos between 43/4 in. (~121 mm) and 51/4 in. wide (~133 mm) (i.e. comparable to those available in the REEFSCAPE Virtual Kit), and - D. narrow areas of underlying cloth exposed at seams, corners, or folds. - R412 Team number on BUMPERS.
+Team numbers must be displayed and positioned on the BUMPER cover such that an observer walking around the perimeter of the ROBOT can unambiguously tell the team's number from any point of view, from as far as approximately 60 ft.
+(1 829 cm), and meet the following additional criteria: - A. consist of only white Arabic numerals at least 3 3/4 in. (~96 mm) high, at least 1/2 in. (~13 mm) in stroke width,